This Day In Writing History

 Elizabeth Barrett's first poetry collection, The Seraphim and Other Poems, was published in 1838.
 Her second collection, Poems by Elizabeth Barrett, appeared in 1844.

 In addition to being a respected poet, Barrett also established herself as a literary critic.
 When most other critics trashed Dramatic Lyrics (1842), a poetry collection by an up and coming poet named Robert Browning, Barrett publicly defended it in a glowing review.

 Touched by Elizabeth's praise, Robert Browning wrote to thank her.
 In his letter, he also asked to meet her in person.
 The reclusive Elizabeth Barrett turned him down at first, but he kept writing and begging to meet her.
 She finally relented.

 When Robert Browning and Elizabeth Barrett met, it was love at first sight.
 They courted and determined to marry, but her father denied her permission.
 Browning came from a working class family and didn't have much money, so Elizabeth's father assumed he was after hers.

-Thus, on September 12th, 1846, a day when she was left home alone, Elizabeth Barrett sneaked off to meet Robert Browning at St. Marylebone Parish Church.
+So, on September 12th, 1846, a day when she was left home alone, she sneaked off to meet Robert Browning at St. Marylebone Parish Church.
 The couple was married, and Elizabeth kept it a secret, returning home for a week before fleeing with her husband.

-For marrying without his permission, Elizabeth's father disowned and disinherited her, but she still had her own money, which she'd earned from her writings.
-Her surviving brothers severed all ties with her.
+For marrying without his permission, Elizabeth's father angrily disowned and disinherited her, but she still had her own money, which she'd earned from her writings.
+Her surviving brothers cut all ties with her.